A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: Introduction

+The production of DM may proceed through various cosmological mechanisms, such as thermal freeze-out, freeze-in, gravitational production, asymmetric scenarios, the misalignment mechanism, and production via topological defects or cosmological phase transitions~\cite{Cirelli:2024ssz}.
+In contrast to the canonical freeze-out paradigm, where DM particles initially maintain thermal equilibrium with the SM plasma before decoupling as the universe expands~\cite{Zeldovich:1965gev,Scherrer:1985zt,Gondolo:1990dk,Steigman:2012nb,Schumann:2019eaa,Frumkin:2022ror, delaTorre:2023nfk}, the freeze-in mechanism generates the observed abundance through feeble, non-thermalizing interactions with SM particles~~\cite{Hall:2009bx,Elahi:2014fsa,Biswas:2016bfo,Bernal:2017kxu,Chianese:2018dsz,Becker:2018rve,Chianese:2019epo,Allahverdi:2019jsc,Cosme:2020mck,Das:2021nqj,Yaguna:2023kyu,Abada:2023mib,Xu:2023xva}.
+This framework is naturally realized by Feebly Interacting Massive Particles (FIMPs), whose extremely weak couplings allow them to evade stringent direct and indirect detection constraints.
+This work investigates the freeze-in mechanism as a viable pathway to generate the observed DM relic density.

-Symmetries play a pivotal role in constructing models that can simultaneously address neutrino masses and DM.
-Discrete symmetries, such as $Z_n$ groups, are instrumental in stabilizing DM candidates by forbidding their decay into SM particles \cite{Schmaltz:2017oov,Yaguna:2019cvp, Yaguna:2021vhb, Hepburn:2022pin, Liu:2023kil}.
-In this work, we explore a model based on a spontaneously broken $Z_4$ symmetry, which naturally leads to an unbroken $Z_2$ subgroup responsible for DM stability.
-The $Z_4$ symmetry ensures that while the SM fields are invariant, the new fermions transform non-trivially, thereby preventing undesirable interactions and stabilizing the lightest $Z_2$-odd particle.
+Discrete symmetries provide a useful tool for constructing viable DM models while simultaneously addressing neutrino mass generation.
+In particular, $Z_N$ symmetries can stabilize DM candidates by forbidding their decay into SM particles~\cite{Schmaltz:2017oov,Yaguna:2019cvp,Yaguna:2021vhb,Hepburn:2022pin,Liu:2023kil,Kim:2024cwp}.
+In this paper, we explore a model based on a spontaneously broken $Z_4$ symmetry that preserves a $Z_2$ subgroup, ensuring the stability of DM.
+In this construction, the $Z_4$ symmetry naturally separates the transformation properties of SM fields from the new fermionic sector, preventing unwanted interactions while maintaining the stability of the lightest $Z_2$-odd particle.

-Our primary objective is to elucidate how this minimal extension can simultaneously account for the observed neutrino masses via the inverse seesaw mechanism and generate the correct relic abundance of DM through the freeze-in process.
-The heavy singlet fermions $N_i$ and $\chi_i$ facilitate the inverse seesaw, with their interactions mediated by the scalar $S$.
-The freeze-in production of DM is predominantly governed by the decays and scatterings of these heavy states into the scalar and the DM candidate.
+The proposed model demonstrates how a minimal extension of the SM can simultaneously explain neutrino masses through the inverse seesaw mechanism and generate the correct DM abundance via freeze-in production.
+The heavy singlet fermions $N_i$ and $\chi_i$ mediate neutrino mass generation through their interactions with the scalar field $S$, while their decays and scatterings dominantly contribute to the freeze-in production of DM.
+This unified framework connects neutrino phenomenology with DM production in a testable, symmetry-protected scenario.